Stats and Facts

 In the pursuit of clinical and research excellence, BIDMC has formed partnerships with other outstanding institutions to benefit our patients in the areas where they live and work.
-Some of these partners include: Beth Israel Deaconess Hospital-Milton, Beth Israel Deaconess Hospital-Needham, Anna Jaques Hospital, Lawrence General Hospital, Commonwealth Hematology-Oncology, Beth Israel Deaconess HealthCare, Community Care Alliance, Atrius Health and Hebrew Rehabilitation Center.
+Some of these partners include: Beth Israel Deaconess Hospital-Milton, Beth Israel Deaconess Hospital-Needham, Beth Israel Deaconess Hospital-Plymouth, Anna Jaques Hospital, Cambridge Health Alliance, Lawrence General Hospital, Signature Healthcare, Beth Israel Deaconess HealthCare, Community Care Alliance, Atrius Health and Hebrew Rehabilitation Center.

 View a complete list of our affiliates and partnerships »